-Contractor's Name: California Manufacturing & Technology Association CCG No.: ET21-0164 Reference No: 20-0624 Page 2 of 4 Company: CAMBRO Priority Industry? ⊠ Yes ☐ No Address: 5801 Skylab Road City, State, Zip: Huntington Beach, CA 92647 Collective Bargaining Agreement(s): No Estimated # of employees to be retrained under this Contract: 10 Total # of full-time company employees worldwide: 781 Total # of full-time company employees in California: 243 Company: Clos Du Val Wine Company, Ltd. Priority Industry? ⊠ Yes ☐ No Address: 5330 Silverado Trail City, State, Zip: Napa, CA 94558 Collective Bargaining Agreement(s): No Estimated # of employees to be retrained under this Contract: 2 Total # of full-time company employees worldwide: 39 Total # of full-time company employees in California: 37 Company: Crimson Wine Group Priority Industry? ⊠ Yes ☐ No Address: 2700 Napa Valley Corporate Drive, Suite B City, State, Zip: Napa, CA 94558 Collective Bargaining Agreement(s): No Estimated # of employees to be retrained under this Contract: 5 Total # of full-time company employees worldwide: 132 Total # of full-time company employees in California: 132 Company: Earl's Organic Produce Priority Industry? ⊠ Yes ☐ No Address: 2101 Jerrold Avenue, Suite 100 City, State, Zip: San Francisco, CA 94124 Collective Bargaining Agreement(s): No Estimated # of employees to be retrained under this Contract: 5 Total # of full-time company employees worldwide: 110 Total # of full-time company employees in California: 110
+Contractor's Name: California Manufacturing & Technology Association CCG No.: E121-0164 Reference No: 20-0624 Page 2 of 4 Company: CAMBRO Priority Industry? ⊠ Yes ☐ No Address: 5801 Skylab Road City, State, Zip: Huntington Beach, CA 92647 Collective Bargaining Agreement(s): No Estimated # of employees to be retrained under this Contract: 10 Total # of full-time company employees worldwide: 781 Total # of full-time company employees in California: 243 Company: Clos Du Val Wine Company, Ltd. Priority Industry? ⊠ Yes ☐ No Address: 5330 Silverado Trail City, State, Zip: Napa, CA 94558 Collective Bargaining Agreement(s): No Estimated # of employees to be retrained under this Contract: 2 Total # of full-time company employees worldwide: 39 Total # of full-time company employees in California: 37 Company: Crimson Wine Group Priority Industry? ⊠ Yes ☐ No Address: 2700 Napa Valley Corporate Drive, Suite B City, State, Zip: Napa, CA 94558 Collective Bargaining Agreement(s): No Estimated # of employees to be retrained under this Contract: 5 Total # of full-time company employees worldwide: 132 Total # of full-time company employees in California: 132 Company: Earl's Organic Produce Priority Industry? ⊠ Yes ☐ No Address: 2101 Jerrold Avenue, Suite 100 City, State, Zip: San Francisco, CA 94124 Collective Bargaining Agreement(s): No Estimated # of employees to be retrained under this Contract: 5 Estimated if of employees to be retrained and of the contract.
+Total # of full-time company employees worldwide: 110